spryker/spryker-docs/docs/acp/user/develop-an-app/develop-an-app.md

 ### Step validation

-- Make sure that all the needed configuration files are created and populated properly.
+Make sure that all the needed configuration files have been created and populated properly.

-## Add the registry (code)
+## 5. Add the registry (code)

 Every app requires default endpoints for the App Registry Service.
 This service acts as an intermediary between the App Store Catalog and all apps.
 Each app is registered in the App Registry Service and requires the following endpoints for communication: